Mel Gibson indulges in his main obsessions as a filmmaker and creates a magnificent film that couldn’t have been made by

 Based on an inspiring true story, Hacksaw Ridge begins like a typical Mel Gibson movie, full of graphic, violent images of soldiers burnt alive, blown apart and burst into pieces in a bloody war.
 We see corporal Desmond Doss (Andrew Garfield) being carried away on a stretcher, and the film jumps 17 years back in time to follow his life since he was a boy growing up near the Blue Ridge Mountains in Lynchburg, Virginia.
 That is when an incident reinforces Doss’s Christian belief that “thou shall not kill,” and 15 years later, at the outbreak of WWII, he enlists in the army to serve as a medic but refusing to use any weapon — and when Doss’ unit is eventually deployed to the Battle of Okinawa, he becomes a true hero without firing a single shot.

 Consider how many people will read “Christian belief” and “hero” in the previous paragraph and roll their eyes.
 After Gibson’s proselytizing bloodbath The Passion of the Christ (2004), I quite understand that, and his religiosity is also evident here (despite his being a hardcore Catholic and Doss a Seventh-day Adventist).
 Gibson makes a film about miracles, but while I’m not religious at all, I couldn’t help being moved by the sight of a man ascending towards the sky as if to meet his God.
-Imagine what a disaster this could have been if made by someone like Michael Bay.
+Imagine what a disaster this could have been if it was made by someone like Michael Bay.
 But Gibson is a crazy genius who doesn’t let any of his characters become one-dimensional (not even Doss’s alcoholic father, which would have been so easy).